 Given that procurement is a step by step process, it is better to use checklists rather than rely on your memory to ensure all the steps are covered.
 This is especially important because in public procurement any mistake could be misinterpreted as intentional action on your part to favor a particular bidder, and this is something you want to avoid at all cost because not only will it put your credibility in question, but it will also affect the public’s perception of the integrity of the procuring entity and the Government.

-Developing and using checklists can be a great help to increasing your understanding of the procurement process and to lessen mistakes you could make if you forget certain important steps.
+Developing and using checklists can be a great help to increase your understanding of the procurement process and to lessen mistakes you could make if you forget certain important steps.
 Also, by quickly learning the basic elements of the procurement process and how to successfully carry them out, you will acquire a better understanding and be more confident of your ability to learn, and this may open doors to opportunities for enhancing your career as a procurement practitioner.

 Types of public procurement checklists